 4. Establish a centralized data management system

 Fragmented spreadsheets or manual processes can increase risk of errors.
 A central repository is a key step for avoiding miscalculations and organizing information from multiple sources.
 Automated carbon accounting software is the best way to manage data, create scalable frameworks and processes, and prepare for assurance.
-By leveraging a platform designed specifically for SB 253, you can save considerable time and ensure that your report is aligned with the latest requirements.?

 5. Gather data and calculate your carbon footprint?